alaugustin/language-studies/README.md

 Welcome to this practical guide for Saint Lucian Kwéyòl.
 This resource organizes essential vocabulary and phrases to help you communicate effectively in this vibrant Caribbean language that blends French-based Creole with African, Caribbean, and English influences.

+Let's begin exploring the rich language of Kwéyòl!

 ## How to Use This Guide 📖

 - Each section contains carefully categorized vocabulary with English translations